OctoPerf/octoperf-maven-plugin/README.md

 Imports the `scenario.json` which contains the description of the scenario to execute.
 Make sure the project already contains the referenced virtual users, otherwise the import will fail.

+**WARNING**: First, wipe the project.
+Then, import the scenario.
+That way, you won't have multiple scenarios with same name.

 #### Additional Parameters